St. Louis police chief says his officers are ready for all scenarios

 Ferguson became a flashpoint for racial tension after the teen’s shooting; Brown, 18, was black, the officer is white.

-They saw street demonstrations erupt after Brown’s killing.
-They saw how violent things became.
-They watched heavily armed police come face to face with angry protesters demanding justice.
+Street demonstrations and violence erupted, and heavily armed police came face to face with angry protesters demanding justice.

 What happens next?